-Limitations of Toe Jacks: Because the load is lifted from the side rather than directly above the jack's center, the mechanism experiences intense torque and a tendency to lean toward the object being lifted.
+What are the limitations of Toe Jacks?
+Because the load is lifted from the side rather than directly above the jack's center, the mechanism experiences intense torque and a tendency to lean toward the object being lifted.
 To ensure safety and prevent the jack from tipping or failing, operators must lift the load only two to three inches at a time, block the load, and reset the jack before lifting further.
-To learn more read more...
+For more information click here.

 Basic Functionality and Controls of a Toe Jack